wp-img-auto-sizes-contain =>

 By Trekking –

-- The second route also starts from Darshani Darwaza and covers Ban Ganga and Charan Paduka; starting just below Ardhkuwari near Indraprastha viewpoint.
-It is short by 500 than the old route, where ponies are not allowed.
-This track is much wider and gentler than other tracks.
+2. The second route also starts from Darshani Darwaza and covers Ban Ganga and Charan Paduka, starting just below Ardhkuwari near Indraprastha viewpoint.
+It is a little shorter than the old route, where ponies are not allowed.
+This track is significantly wider and gentler than the others.

-- The third track is the newest, which starts from Tarakote, and doesn’t allow ponies and palkis.
+3. The third track is the newest, which starts from Tarakote, and doesn’t allow ponies and palkis.
 With a comfortable gradient and sideway amenities, this route has a ramp-type design and offers scenic views.
-Tarakote Marg is also linked with the Banganga-Ardhkuwari track, which takes off near Gulshan Langar.
-This is a 1.5 km link route that provides the choice to Yatris to choose between the Banganga-Ardhkuwari route or the purely pedestrian Tarakote Marg.
+Tarakote Marg is also linked to the Banganga-Ardhkuwari track, which begins near Gulshan Langar.
+This is a 1.5 km link route that provides yatris with the choice between the Banganga-Ardhkuwari route and the purely pedestrian Tarakote Marg.

 By Helicopter –